project-bluebird/dodo/README.md

 ### PyDodo usage

-If BlueBird (and a simulator) are running, then one can communicate with BlueBird using PyDodo:
+If BlueBird (and a simulator) are running, then one can communicate with BlueBird using PyDodo.
+For example:

  ```python
  >>> import pydodo